This post may contain affiliate links.

 A German Spa Town with a History

 With 26 thermal springs simmering below Wiesbaden, the state capital of Hesse, this is a city with a watery past.
+The Wiesbaden Germany hot springs have been renowned for centuries.

 A Roman Settlement